ocean-transport/guides/Setting_up_conda_on_clusters.md

      conda env create --file environmen.yml

 This will download and install all the packages and their dependencies.

+### <mark>It is occasionally the case where the security on the remote cluster will not allow one to install packages via conda.
+In that case, we recommend using [conda-pack](https://conda.github.io/conda-pack/) to install the environment.
+You can also find some tips [here](https://github.com/meom-group/tutos/blob/master/occigen/jupyter-notebook-on-occigen.md#how-to-run-a-jupyter-notebook-directly-on-occigen).</mark>

 ## Step 5: Activate the environments